patsma/molki-design/content/index.md

-# Welcome to My Site
+# My Second Page

-This is a test page using Nuxt Content.

-## Features

-- Easy to use
-- Markdown support
-- Vue components
+Here is some content.